-when items or income or expenditure are material, their nature and value are disclosed separately on the face of the Comprehensive Income and Expenditure Statement or in the notes to the accounts, depending on how significant the items are to understanding the Council's financial performance.
+When items of income or expenditure are material, their nature and value are disclosed separately on the face of the Comprehensive Income and Expenditure Statement or in the notes to the accounts, depending on how significant the items are to understanding the Council's financial performance.

 v.
-Prior Period Adjustments, changes in Accounting Policies and Estimates and Errors material error.
+Prior Period Adjustments, changes in Accounting Policies and Estimates and Errors

+Prior period adjustments may arise as a result of a change in accounting policies or to correct a material error.
 Changes in accounting estimates are accounted for prospectively, ie in the current and future years affected by the change and do not give rise to a prior period adjustment.